 What is a traumatic event?

-A traumatic event is a very upsetting event that your child sees or that happens to your child or someone they love.
+A traumatic event is a very upsetting event that your teen sees or that happens to your teen or to someone they love.
 It may put someone's life in danger.
 Or it may cause serious injury.
-A car crash, a wildfire, the death of a loved one, abuse, and violence are some examples.
+A car crash, a wild fire, the death of a loved one, abuse, and violence are some examples.

-Children respond to traumatic events in different ways.
+Teens respond to traumatic events in different ways.
 But having some type of reaction is common.
-Children may react to the event right away, or days, weeks, or months later.
+Teens may react to the event right away, or days, weeks, or months later.

 - Have changes in their emotions, such as:

 - Feeling sad or depressed.

 - Have changes in their behaviors, such as:

 - Avoiding people or places that remind them of the event.

 - Becoming very quiet, or spending more time alone.

 - Having nightmares or disturbing memories of the event.